-ACC tumors are characterized by a distinctive pattern in which abnormal "nests" or cords of certain cells (epithelial cells) surround and/or infiltrate ducts or glandular structures within the affected organ.
-These structures are typically filled with a mucous-like material or contain abnormal fibrous membranes (hyaline membranes).
-Such characteristics are apparent during microscopic evaluation of the tumor cells.
-ACC is considered a low-grade malignancy that has a history of slow growth, but tends to be aggressively invasive and to infiltrate nearby lymph nodes as well as the "sheaths" or coatings surrounding nerve fibers (perineural spaces).
-This form of cancer may have a tendency to recur later at the site where it first developed (local recurrence) and to spread to distant bodily sites, particularly the lungs, potentially resulting in life-threatening complications.
-ACC may also arise in other sites within the head and neck region, such as the glands that produce tears (lacrimal glands).
-Lacrimal gland ACC may be associated with regional invasion of the bony cavity that contains the eyeball and possible tumor extension within the skull.
+Adenoid cystic carcinoma (ACC) is a relatively rare form of cancer that most commonly develops in the salivary glands or other regions of the head and neck.
+ACC can occur in other parts of the body, such as the breast, skin, cervix in females, prostate gland in males, and various other areas.
+ACC tumors are characterized by a distinctive histological pattern of abnormal "nests" or cords of certain cells (epithelial cells) that surround and/or infiltrate ducts or glandular structures within the affected organ.
+These structures are typically filled with a mucous-like material or contain abnormal fibrous membranes.
+Such characteristics are apparent during microscopic evaluation of tumor cells from a biopsy sample.
+ACC is considered a low-grade malignancy that has a history of slow growth.
+Rarely, ACC can be aggressively invasive and infiltrate nearby lymph nodes as well as the "sheaths" or coatings surrounding nerve fibers (perineural spaces).
+This form of cancer may have a tendency to recur later at the site where it first developed (local recurrence) and in approximately 50% of patients, ACC spreads to distant bodily sites, particularly the lungs (metastatic disease), potentially resulting in life-threatening complications.
+ACC typically occurs during adulthood, around the ages of 40 to 60, but has also been diagnosed in children and adolescents.

+The lacrimal gland is the gland that produces tears.
+Symptoms of lacrimal gland ACC include a bulging eye (proptosis) or changes in vision.
 Although lacrimal gland ACC appears to occur predominantly during adulthood, there have been some reports of the disease in children and adolescents.
 Some researchers indicate that this form of ACC assumes a somewhat less aggressive course when it occurs among the young.

 In ACC of the lower respiratory tract, the malignancy tends to infiltrate regional lymph nodes and may spread along nerves to bone, particularly the spine (vertebrae).
 More rarely, sites of metastases may include the lungs, liver, brain, kidneys, or other regions.

 Patients develop a slowly enlarging, moveable mass that may cause tenderness or pain, unlike some other forms of breast cancer.
-Tumors tend to develop in the region of the nipple or areola, the pigmented, circular area of skin surrounding the nipple.
-Findings that may be associated with other malignancies in this region, such as bloody discharge, indentation of the nipple, and/or tumor invasion of the chest muscle, appear to be uncommon in association with ACC.
+Tumors tend to develop in the region of the nipple or areola (the pigmented, circular area of skin surrounding the nipple).
+Findings associated with other malignancies in this region include bloody discharge, indentation of the nipple, and/or tumor invasion of the chest muscle, appear to be uncommon in association with ACC.